 Acting Against Business Disparagement

 In the age of online reviews and social media, it has never been truer that “A lie will go round the world while truth is pulling its boots on.”
 C. H. Spurgeon, Gems from Spurgeon (1859).
 This is not a new problem.
-Jonathan Swift recognized put words to the problem long ago when he wrote, “Falsehood flies, and the truth comes limping after it.”
+Jonathan Swift articulated the problem long ago when he wrote, “Falsehood flies, and the truth comes limping after it.”
 The Examiner, Nov.
 9, 1710.

 In the United States, business reputation protection is in tension with the First Amendment of the U.S. Constitution.
 See also Texas Constitution, Art.
 I sec.
 8.